Release Notes¶

 described in [HU18] and only requires being able to compute solution snapshots of

-.
-Thus, it can be applied to arbitrary (nonlinear) Models
+the full-order Model.
+Thus, it can be applied to arbitrary (nonlinear) Models even when no

 Our implementation internally wraps PyTorch for the training and evaluation of the neural networks.
 No knowledge of PyTorch or neural networks is required to apply the method.